 When broaching the subject, be prepared, honest and clear.
 Bring in the number–crunching sheet you’ve worked out and any other documents you think are relevant.
-But above all, be open and let them know exactly what you need money for and why your current budget isn’t able to cope.
+But be open and let them know exactly what you need money for and why your current budget can’t cope.
 This will help your family understand your situation better and offer their best solution.

-If you’re asking a family member for a loan instead of a gift, think of how you will be able to give it back.
+When you ask for money from a family member, consider if it will be a gift or a loan, and if it’s a loan, think of how you’ll pay it back.
 Consider repayment terms, including interest rate, as well as a timeline you’ll be comfortable with.
 Coming up with a repayment plan will often make the conversation with your family smoother and they’ll be grateful you’re making life easy by suggesting a solution.
 If you need inspiration, we’ve put together an easy guide to working out conditions for a family loan.

 Don’t forget to offer your family time to think things over, even if they’re eager to help.
 If you’re asking for a substantial sum, consider getting expert advice as well.
 A financial adviser will be able to guide you and your family through the process, while offering peace of mind for everyone involved.

 Unexpected events do happen and circumstances can change.
 Be open with your family and discuss what you should do if you find yourself unable to cope in the future.
-Remember your family is there to help you, so have an honest conversation about the concerns you may have.
+Have an honest conversation about the concerns you may have.
 It’s likely they’ll share the same ones, so addressing them out in the open, at the very beginning, sets the whole process of borrowing money from family up for success.

 A successful conversation about money does rely on a bit of preparation beforehand.
 Here are a few things to consider before sitting down with loved ones for the big chat: